Holidaymaker shares £50k hack that has taken him across the globe

 Holidaymaker shares £50k hack that has taken him across the globe: ‘I basically travel the world for free’

-A London flight attendant has revealed his "clever" hack for travelling the world "for free" – and it's helped him visit nearly 20 different cities, resorts, and islands.
+A London flight attendant has revealed his clever hack for travelling the world ‘for free’

+A London flight attendant shares savvy trick to travel the world ‘for free’ – and it's helped him visit nearly 20 different cities, resorts, and islands.
 Andre Hellstrom, 56, has saved an estimated £50,000 by swapping homes with people across the globe.

 For over a decade, Andrew has been using HomeExchange, a platform that allows users to exchange their homes for agreed-upon dates.
 Alternatively, members can earn GuestPoints by lending their homes without a reciprocal exchange, which can then be used for future travel.